Que penser des soldes ?

 2021: the continuation of change

 The anti-waste law recently passed by the government is a great step forward.
 It prohibits, by 2022, the destruction of unsold textiles.
-This law will itself call into question the principle of overproduction in fashion as in other industries and push companies to find new solutions.
+This law will in itself call into question the principle of overproduction in fashion as in other industries and push companies to find new solutions.

 A particular context

-So sales are harmful when they justify this principle of overproduction and the general drop in quality of finished products sold at prices that no longer make sense.
+So sales are harmful when they justify this principle of overproduction and the general decline in quality of finished products sold at prices that no longer make sense.
 But they are sometimes a way for brands to breathe.
 The deep uncertainty of this period prevents brands from producing precisely, the closure of stores has created an accumulation of stocks.
 With the Covid crisis, we have decided to offer discounts.